30 Best Kids Activities in Koh Phangan 2026 – Indoor & Outdoor

 Amor Infinito

 This lovely place is the perfect nature playground for children aged 3 and older.
-Amor Infinito offers daily activities – from building a tree house, gardening, drum circle, and music workshops to movie nights for the whole family.
+Amor Infinito offers daily activities, from building a tree house, gardening, drum circle, and music workshops to movie nights for the whole family.
+The variety is impressive, and kids who love hands-on creativity will thrive here.
+Check out their page to see what your children would like to participate in!

 Kids practicing yoga in a garden